Cheppar/posthog/README.md

 This schedule lists planned activities and their statuses.
 The first item below is marked as completed on the date requested.

 - Saturday November 15 2025 — [x] Kickoff & repository initialization (scaffold Next.js app, add basic README and initial commit) — Completed
-- Saturday November 22 2025 — [ ] Wire up PostHog analytics in the app (install SDK, minimal event tracking, privacy considerations)
-- Saturday November 29 2025 — [ ] Add an example analytics dashboard page (display events, simple charts)
+- Saturday November 29 2025 — [ ] IoT at Pixel Electric, Kiamunyi (scheduled)
-- Saturday December 06 2025 — [ ] Add environment configuration and sample .env.example; document secrets handling
+- Saturday December 06 2025 — [ ] Build Bout Environment (planning)
-- Saturday December 13 2025 — [ ] Add CI workflow (linting, tests, build check) and ensure green status on PRs
+- Saturday December 13 2025 — [ ]
-- Saturday December 20 2025 — [ ] Add unit and integration tests for key components and analytics flows
-- Saturday December 27 2025 — [ ] Prepare deployment to Vercel and update deployment docs
-- Saturday January 03 2026 — [ ] Open issues for improvements and start a roadmap (feature flags, experiments, retention dashboards)

-Feel free to modify dates, reorder items, or add owners and estimates (e.g., 2d, 1w) to each entry.
+Feel free to modify dates, reorder items, or add owners and estimates (e.g.2w) to each entry.
 If you'd like, I can convert this schedule into GitHub issues or a project board and create the initial tasks for you.

 ---